 Pros: Bespoke feature-pricing model that can fit niche membership management needs.

 Cons: Not a scalable model for organizations with varying needs over time.

-Join It is an landing-page based membership management software tool that leverages the digital savviness of your members to use the platform on the front end to engage with the organization.
-There’s a CRM of course to capture and record your communication and a Stripe-integrated ticketing scheme.
+Join It is a landing-page based membership management software tool that leverages the digital savviness of your members to use the platform on the front end to engage with the organization.
+There’s a CRM, of course, to capture and record your communication and a Stripe-integrated ticketing scheme.

 The pricing model seems scalable at first but only at the highest level.
 At the free and cheapest level, the platform only benefits organizations with less than 1000 contacts.
 That’s not exactly the best approach in this situation as you’d have plentiful “Contacts”, but converting members.
 Meaning that for promotional reasons, you’d likely run into issues when it comes to campaigns.
 Likely you’ll have to turn to a third party EDM tool to keep your Join It platform account below the 1000 contact limits.
 Not a huge issue if you’re large enough to go for the more premium package.

 Pros: One of the few membership management tools that have web-hosted member engagement.

 Cons: Not exactly versatile at lower pricing levels.

 MemberClicks takes the EventBank route in offering an all-in-one membership management software suite of tools and integrations.
 However this time the pricing model is similar to Join It’s except it’s tackled the issue of contacts polluting the actual membership list.
 It does so by showing you exactly what your limits are for each level in the package list.
 Among that, it boasts a great member-to-member communication hub for members to discuss topics with themselves, thereby driving engagement without much set-up required.